deeplearninc/relaax/clients/rl-client-ale/README.md

  You can also specify the game name (boxing for default) and algorithm:
  > main.py --game pong --algo dqn

- If you want to see some visual ouput for one game just type in terminal `d` then `Enter` (if game didn't start try to repeat one more time)
+ If you want to see some visual output for one game just type in terminal `d` then `Enter` (if game didn't start try to repeat one more time)

 ## How to Run & Dependencies